boggioMichael/saca/README.md

 ## Disclaimer
 This is an experimental prototype.
 It should not be relied upon as a sole security measure.
 Always perform manual reviews for critical code.

+## Roadmap / Future Plans
+SACA currently focuses on making the code from the AI to compile on your machine

+Future versions aim to provide Sifters:

+- 🔜 Sandbox execution environment.
+- 🔜 Static analysis integration (clang-tidy, clang-format).
+- 🔜 Dynamic analysis (valgrind, clang sanitizers).
+- 🔜 Vulnerability model – use an AI trained on CVEs to detect unsafe patterns.
+- 🔜 Multi-language support – extend beyond C/C++ into Python, Rust, Java.
+- 🔜 Full AI Agent that does everything